The Wheaton Center for Faith, Politics and Economics (FPE) affirms the following values, institutions, and policy interests:

 - The benefits of localized decision making

 The activities of the Center are designed to focus classroom teaching, scholarly research, and public discussion on the core institutions and nexus of market economies, representative democracies, limited government, and human action with individual responsibility.
 They provide guidance in the purpose of integrating the claims of Christian faith with the demands of the profession.
-The teaching, research, and public activities of the Center will address important policy issues to which Speaker Hastert has made significant contributions in his public life.
-These include, but are not limited to, antitrust and government regulation of business, education, drug policy, fiscal policies, health policy, international trade issues, and other relevant policy dimensions that affect the functioning of market economies and representative democracies.
+The teaching, research, and public activities of the Center will address important policy issues including, but not limited to, antitrust and government regulation of business, education, drug policy, fiscal policies, health policy, international trade issues, and other relevant policy dimensions that affect the functioning of market economies and representative democracies.

 The Center seeks to expand curricular offerings, enhance student learning outcomes, organize conferences and seminars for managers, public officials, and ministry executives, and initiate colloquia, workshops, and leaders-in-residence programs.
 To accomplish these objectives, the Center provides financial and administrative support for guest lecturers, curriculum development, scholarly and policy relevant research, conferences, public lectures, student seminars, travel-learning experiences and internships, and all other activities that will help fulfill its purpose and goals.

 The Center engages in scholarly research and promotes discussion on core institutions of market economies, representative democracies, limited government, and human action with individual responsibility.
 To effectively use its available resources, the Center will concentrate its initial analysis to a specific set of related issues and in the process, accumulate a significant body of research relevant to Wheaton College students, faculty and society as a whole.

 The proposed areas of concentration provide emphasis on the broad topic of “Pro-market institutions” and will include some emphasis over time on the following topics as related to political economy:

 - Current financial crises, a new global financial architecture, and the global economy